ufs-community/land-offline_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Specifies the observation type.
 Format is "Obs1" "Obs2".
 Currently, only GHCN observation data is available.

 ``DAtype:`` (Default: "letkfoi_snow")
    Type of data assimilation.
 Valid values: ``letkfoi_snow``.
-Currently, Land DA only performs snow DA using the LETKF-OI algorithm.
+Currently, Land DA only performs snow DA.
 As the application expands, more options may be added.

 ``TSTUB:`` (Default: "oro_C96.mx100")
    Specifies the file stub/name for orography files in ``TPATH``.
 This file stub is named ``oro_C${RES}`` for atmosphere-only orography files and ``oro_C{RES}.mx100`` for atmosphere and ocean orography files.
 When Land DA is compiled with ``sorc/app_build.sh``, the subdirectories of the fix files should be linked into the ``fix`` directory, and orography files can be found in ``fix/FV3_fix_tiled/C96``.